modelcontextprotocol/servers/README.md

 ## 🚀 Getting Started

 ### Using MCP Servers in this Repository
 Typescript-based servers in this repository can be used directly with `npx`.
-For example:
+For example, this will start the [Memory](src/memory) server:

 ```sh
 npx -y @modelcontextprotocol/server-memory
 ```

-This will start the [Memory](src/memory) server.

-Python-based servers in this repository can be used directly with `uvx` or `pip`.
-For example:
+Python-based servers in this repository can be used directly with `uvx` or `pip`. [`uvx`](https://docs.astral.sh/uv/concepts/tools/) is recommended for ease of use and setup.
+For example, this will start the [Git](src/git) server:
 ```sh
 # With uvx
 uvx mcp-server-git